slalbertojesus/docs/context.md

 ---
 description: >-
   The Ctx struct represents the Context which hold the HTTP request and response.
 It has methods for the request query string, parameters, body, HTTP headers and so on.
 ---

-# 🧠 Context
+# 🧠 Contesto

 ## Accepts